Search our archive

 Photograph from a scene in the play 'Akin to Love' presented by the Bishopsteignton Players

-Leaflet to advertise the programme for the play 'Jane Steps Out' presented by the Bishopsteignton Players inside
+Programme for the second production of 'Jane Steps Out' presented by the Bishopsteignton Players August 1962 inside

-Photograph of cast members in a scene from the play 'Jane Steps Out' presented by Bishopsteignton Players
+Photograph of actors in a scene from the 1960s play 'Jane Steps Out' performed by the Bishopsteignton Players

-Photograph of cast members in a scene from the play 'Jane Steps Out'
+Photograph of actors in a scene from the 1960s play 'Jane Steps Out' performed by the Bishopsteignton Players.

 Photograph of actors in a scene from the play 'Ring O'Roses' performed by the Bishopsteignton Players in the 1960s

-Photograph of cast members in the play 'Ring o' Roses
+The Cast of the Players play ‘Ring o’ Roses’.

 Photograph of children, Albert Heal and Gaynor Robbins in a play presented by Bishopsteignton Players